-Accordingly, the Directors consider there is a reasonable expectation that the Group has adequate resources to continue in operational existence for the foreseeable future, being at least 12 months from the date of issuance of these interim condensed consolidated financial statements.
+Accordingly, the Directors consider there is a reasonable expectation that the Group and the Company have adequate resources to continue in operational existence for the foreseeable future, being at least 12 months from the date of issuance of these interim condensed consolidated and Company financial statements.
 For this reason, they continue to adopt the going concern basis in the preparation of these interim condensed consolidated financial statements.

-The interim condensed consolidated and Company financial statements have been prepared in accordance with the historical cost basis, except for the following:
+The interim condensed consolidated and Company financial statements have been prepared in accordance with the historical cost basis, except for the following, where applicable:

-- financial instruments some of which are measured at fair value - defined benefit pension plans plan assets measured at fair value - assets held for sale measured at the lower of carrying value and fair value less cost to sell
+- financial instruments some of which are measured at fair value - defined benefit pension plans plan assets measured at fair value